INDICATION AND USAGE

 IMPORTANT SAFETY INFORMATION

-Use of intravenous unfractionated heparin sodium is contraindicated for 120 hours (5 days) after ORBACTIV® administration because the activated partial thromboplastin time (aPTT) test results are expected to remain falsely elevated for approximately 120 hours (5 days) after ORBACTIV® administration.
+Use of intravenous unfractionated heparin sodium is contraindicated for 120 hours (5 days) after ORBACTIV® administration because the activated partial thromboplastin time (aPTT) test results may remain falsely elevated for approximately 120 hours (5 days) after ORBACTIV® administration.

-ORBACTIV® is contraindicated in patients with known hypersensitivity to ORBACTIV®.
+ORBACTIV® is contraindicated in patients with known hypersensitivity to oritavancin products.

 Warnings and Precautions

-Coagulation test interference: ORBACTIV® has been shown to artificially prolong aPTT for up to 120 hours, and may prolong PT and INR for up to 12 hours, and ACT for up to 24 hours.
-ORBACTIV has also been shown to elevate D-dimer concentrations up to 72 hours.
+Coagulation test interference: Oritavancin has been shown to artificially prolong aPTT for up to 120 hours and may prolong PT and INR for up to 12 hours, and ACT for up to 24 hours.
+Oritavancin has also been shown to elevate D-dimer concentrations up to 72 hours.
+For patients who require aPTT monitoring within 120 hours of oritavancin dosing, consider a non-phospholipid dependent coagulation test such as a Factor Xa (chromogenic) assay or an alternative anticoagulant not requiring aPTT.

-Hypersensitivity reactions, including anaphylaxis, have been reported with the use of antibacterial agents including ORBACTIV®.
+Serious hypersensitivity reactions, including anaphylaxis, have been reported with the use of oritavancin products, including ORBACTIV®.
 Discontinue infusion if signs of acute hypersensitivity occur.
-Monitor closely patients with known hypersensitivity to glycopeptides.
+Closely monitor patients with known hypersensitivity to glycopeptides.

-Concomitant warfarin use: ORBACTIV has been shown to artificially prolong PT and INR for up to 12 hours.
+Concomitant warfarin use: Oritavancin has been shown to artificially prolong PT/INR for up to 12 hours.
 Patients should be monitored for bleeding if concomitantly receiving ORBACTIV® and warfarin.

 Osteomyelitis: Institute appropriate alternate antibacterial therapy in patients with confirmed or suspected osteomyelitis.

-Prescribing ORBACTIV® in the absence of a proven or strongly suspected bacterial infection is unlikely to provide benefit to the patient and increases the risk of development of drug-resistant bacteria.
+Prescribing ORBACTIV® in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of development of drug-resistant bacteria.

 The most common adverse reactions (≥3%) in patients treated with ORBACTIV® were headache, nausea, vomiting, limb and subcutaneous abscesses, and diarrhea.